 - cancel reqular noise (e.g. on an airplane) well

 - cord length

-Audio-Technica ATH-ANC23 headphones are definitely worth checking out if you’re looking for affordable in-ear headphones with active noise isolation.
-All the electronics responsible for generating the noise-wave that cancells the outside noises and batteries are placed in the control box.
-It includes 1 AAA battery that’s included in the package.
-These headphones work when the battery is dead although the noise-cancellatino feature is obviously gone.
-They work best in environments where the outside noise is regular – sudden or high-pitched sounds aren’t being cancelled well.
+Audio-Technica ATH-ANC23 is a must see if you’re looking for affordable noise cancelling earphones .
+All the electronics that generate the noise-wave that cancells the outside noises is in the control box.
+Batteries are there as well.
+It needs 1 AAA battery that’s included in the package.
+These headphones work when the battery is dead but the noise-cancellation feature is gone.
+They work best in environments where the outside noise is regular.
+Sudden or high-pitched sounds aren’t being cancelled well.

-ATH-ANC23 headphones are a great choice for a someone who is looking for headphones great for traveling, as it offers really good (for the price) noise cancelling features while remaining lightweight and easy to carry with.
+ATH-ANC23 is a great choice for a someone who is looking for headphones great for traveling.
+It offers good (for the price) noise cancelling features while remaining lightweight and easy to carry with.

 Here’s a quote pulled from Amazon from on of the buyers.